nus-cs1010/2324-s1/docs/14-array.md

 ### Determining the Number of Elements in the Array

 C provides a `sizeof` operator, which returns the number of bytes allocated to a type.
-We can use `sizeof long` for instance, to determine the number of bytes allocated to `long` on a platform.
-We can also use `sizeof` on a variable instead of the type.
+We can use `sizeof long`, for instance, to determine the number of bytes allocated to `long` on a platform.
+We can also use `sizeof` of a variable instead of the type.
 This becomes useful to determine, programmatically, the length of an array (esp if the array length is skipped in the array declaration).
 We can calculate the number of elements in `marks` with

 ```C
 long marks[] = { 1, 2, 3, 5, 8 };